Ponyo: Critical response

-Rotten Tomatoes compiled 172 reviews and determined that 91% were positive, with an average score of 7.6/10.
+Ponyo received critical acclaim.
+Rotten Tomatoes compiled 174 reviews and determined that 91% were positive, with an average score of 7.6/10.
 The critics consensus on the website states, "While not Miyazaki's best film, Ponyo is a visually stunning fairy tale that's a sweetly poetic treat for children and Miyazaki fans of all ages."
-On Metacritic, the film has an weighted average score of 86 out of 100, based on 29 reviews, indicating "universal acclaim".
+On Metacritic, the film has a weighted average score of 86 out of 100, based on 29 reviews, indicating "universal acclaim".

-The Japan Times gave the film four out of five stars, and praised the film's simple thematic elements and its visual scheme, and compared the film to Miyazaki's classic animation My Neighbor Totoro.
+The Japan Times gave the film four out of five stars, praised its simple thematic elements and its visual scheme, and compared the film to Miyazaki's classic animation My Neighbor Totoro.

-Anime Diet cited the quality of the translation, noting, "The story and the core of the film was communicated more than adequately through the professional dub and it did not get in the way of the sheer delight and joy that Miyazaki wanted to convey."
-Citing "slight pacing problems," it gave Ponyo a rating of 88%.

 Critics at the Venice International Film Festival generally had high praise.
 Wendy Ide of The Times said Ponyo "is as chaotic and exuberant as a story told by a hyperactive toddler," and gave it 4 stars out of 5.
 Roger Ebert of the Chicago Sun-Times gave the film four out of four stars, stating that, "There is a word to describe Ponyo, and that word is magical.
 This poetic, visually breathtaking work by the greatest of all animators has such deep charm that adults and children will both be touched.
 It's wonderful and never even seems to try: It unfolds fantastically."